duraidabdul/LocalConsole/README.md

 ```

 ## **Usage**
-Once prepared, the localConsole can be used throughout your project.
+Once prepared, the consoleManager can be used throughout your project.
 ```swift

 // Activate the console view.